mohanraokulkarni/cs50_Python_final_project/README.md

 # cs50_Python_final_project

-🧾 **Personal Finance Tracker**
+🧾 **Simple Budget Tracker**

 📄 **Description:**

-The **Personal Finance Tracker** is a Python application with a graphical user interface (GUI) designed to help you manage your personal finances.
+The **Simple Budget Tracker** is a Python application with a graphical user interface (GUI) designed to help you manage your personal finances.
 This application allows you to add expenses, record income, and view a summary of your financial status using an interactive and user-friendly GUI.
 Data is saved and loaded from a text file to persist your records between program runs. 🗂️

 ![Application Screenshot](gui_img.png)
 ✨ **Features:**